DiogoGravanita/Highschool-Student-Performance-Data-Analysis/README.md

 The majority of students reside in urban areas, potentially indicating different educational and environmental factors compared to rural counterparts.

 - Internet Access and Travel Time:
 Students with internet access tend to achieve higher grades, suggesting a correlation between digital resources and academic success.
-Additionally, shorter travel times to school positively impact student performance, with most high-performing students having a commute of 15 minutes or less.
+Additionally, shorter travel times to school have a big positive impact on student performance, with most high-performing students having a commute of 15 minutes or less as can be observed by the table next to the Travel Time Graph.

 - Free Time Distribution:
 Free time distribution among students varies, with a significant portion reporting average to low free time availability.
 Understanding these dynamics can inform strategies to balance academic workload and leisure activities effectively.